 From a therapist’s chair many years later he looks back on the influences that shaped his life and the heartache that brought him very close to the edge.
 Achieving critical acclaim, this memoir became a Sunday Times Best Seller and was voted Britain’s favourite piece of nature writing in an online poll organised by the Arts and Humanities Research Council (AHRC).

+At the turn of the century Chris Packham ran a hugely successful production company called Head over Heels, making programmes for Animal Planet, National Geographic, ITV and the BBC.
 He has the honour of being a pro-active president, vice president and patron of some notable conservation charities and regularly expounds his entertaining, pragmatic and enthusiastic, occasionally controversial views, on the environment and its care.

 He dabbles in the art market and wishes he had a Miro.
 His top-ten favourite birds has a hundred in the list, he wants to see a Philippines Eagle before he dies and thinks Audrey Hepburn has no known earthly equal.
 He cannot sing and cannot dance.